-All employees carry a photo ID (JPG) signed by the Mayor and the Borough Manager.
+All employees carry a photo ID (EXAMPLE of ID) signed by the Mayor and the Borough Manager.

 Emergency Response Plan

 View the Emergency Response Plan (PDF) for the Borough of Hanover Municipal Water Department.
-The Plan includes a drought contingency plan.
+The Plan includes a drought contingency component.

 Landlords / Agents